MizaGBF/GBFAP/readme.md

 * script.js (loaded in third, this is where asset loading starts)

 ### Changing the canvas/window size
 Values must be changed at the top, in the following files:
 * player.js
 * view/cjs_npc_demo.js

+and in:
+* css/style.css, under canvas-container (for the player size) and cjs-npc-demo (for the canvas size)

 ### createjs patch
 The project uses a more recent version of createjs and must be hotfixed to work with GBF animation files.